pskvortzov/editing/README.md

 # Editing tools
-A small function that helps moving words around when editing texts.
+A small toolset that helps moving words around when editing texts.
 You can try the demo [here](https://pskv.me/editing/).
 Press Ctrl + Alt + Left or Right arrow to move the selected word(s).